Shoot 'em up: Golden age and refinement (late 1970s to early 1980s)

 Following the success of Space Invaders, shoot 'em ups became the dominant genre for much of the golden age of arcade video games, from the late 1970s up until the early 1980s, particularly the "space shooter" subgenre.
 In 1979, Namco's Galaxian—"the granddaddy of all top-down shooters", according to IGN—was released.
 Its use of colour graphics and individualised antagonists were considered "strong evolutionary concepts" among space ship games.
-Atari's Asteroids (1979) was a hit multi-directional shooter, allowing the player to shoot in any direction by rotating the game's spacecraft.
+In 1981 Gorf brought joystick control and (limited) vertical as well as horizontal movement to the vertically-oriented fixed-shooter genre, while Space Invaders and Galaxian have only horizontal movement controlled by a pair of buttons.
+Atari's Asteroids (1979) was a hit multi-directional shooter, taking from Spacewar! the ability for the player's ship to roam the entire screen and to rotate, move and shoot in any direction.

 The Space Invaders format evolved into the vertical scrolling shooter sub-genre.
 SNK's debut shoot 'em up Ozma Wars (1979) featured vertical scrolling backgrounds and enemies, and it was the first action game to feature a supply of energy, similar to hit points.
 Namco's Xevious, released in 1982, was one of the first and most influential vertical scrolling shooters.
 Xevious is also the first to convincingly portray dithered/shaded organic landscapes as opposed to blocks-in-space or wireframe obstacles.

 Side-scrolling shoot 'em ups emerged in the early 1980s.
-Defender, introduced by Williams Electronics in late 1980 and entering production in early 1981, allowed side-scrolling in both directions in a wrap-around game world, unlike most later games in the genre.
+Defender, released by Williams Electronics in 1981, allowed side-scrolling in both directions in a wrap-around game world, unlike most later games in the genre.
 The scrolling helped remove design limitations associated with the screen, and it also featured a minimap radar.
 Scramble, released by Konami in early 1981, had continuous scrolling in a single direction and was the first side-scrolling shooter with multiple distinct levels.

 In the early 1980s, Japanese arcade developers began moving away from space shooters towards character action games, whereas American arcade developers continued to focus on space shooters during the early 1980s, up until the end of the arcade golden age.
 According to Eugene Jarvis, American developers were greatly influenced by Japanese space shooters but took the genre in a different direction from the "more deterministic, scripted, pattern-type" gameplay of Japanese games, towards a more "programmer-centric design culture, emphasizing algorithmic generation of backgrounds and enemy dispatch" and "an emphasis on random-event generation, particle-effect explosions and physics" as seen in arcade games such as his own Defender and Robotron: 2084 (1982) as well as Atari's Asteroids (1979).
 Robotron: 2084 was an influential game in the multi-directional shooter subgenre.